-Like no other region in the Global South, Latin America is characterized by the creative search for cultural and political strategies addressing multiple crises that put into question the social and political order and often create a chaotic atmosphere of uncertainty and fear but that also support social change and open up new paths for development.
-Early decolonization processes, models of political and economic emancipation, innovative cultural productions, dealing with mass migration and cultural recognition, innovative concepts for managing present conflicts and grappling with the past, as well as recognizing the need to highlight the ecological limits of growth – all of these issues point to the importance and richness of Latin American experience in dealing with multiple crises.
-In this way, theoretical and empirical approaches are generated that may not only be of importance for the region but also for the general understanding and solving the current problems of humanity.
+Latin America occupies an unparalleled position among the regions of the Global South in its output of creative cultural and political strategies to address the multiple crises that have called into question the established social and political order.
+While these crises often create a chaotic atmosphere of uncertainty and fear, they simultaneously open the door for social change and forge new paths for development.
+Early decolonization processes, models of political and economic emancipation, innovative cultural products, dealing with mass migration and cultural recognition, innovative concepts for managing present conflicts and efforts of reconciliation with the past, confronting tensions involved with the ecological limits of economic growth – all of these issues demonstrate Latin America’s significant experience in dealing with multiple crises.
+In facing these challenges, theoretical and empirical approaches are generated that are of importance not only for the region, but also for the general understanding and solving of the current problems of humanity.

-The transdisciplinary research at the Maria Sibylla Merian Center for Advanced Latin American Studies (CALAS) focuses on critical questions of how these crises and processes of change are triggered, accelerated, decelerated, perceived, and reflected, by different actors.
-Which strategies for dealing with crises on multiple levels arise in the process?
-How can new approaches to problem solving – including transregional approaches – be made more effective or be institutionalized?
+The transdisciplinary research at the Maria Sibylla Merian Center for Advanced Latin American Studies (CALAS) focuses on critical questions of how these crises and processes of change are triggered, accelerated, decelerated, perceived, and reflected by different actors.
+What strategies for dealing with crises on multiple levels arise in the process?
+How can new approaches to problem solving – including transregional approaches – be made more effective or institutionalized?

-Questions such as these will be explored in the context of CALAS’ research matrix, which consists of four separate but thematically strongly entangled research groups on
+Questions of this ilk will be explored in the context of CALAS’ research matrix, which consists of four separate but strongly thematically interrelated research groups:

 3.)
 Coping with Environmental Crises (2022-2023)